 Do expect the bus to get crowded, probably with some people carrying food or other goods.
 Our bus had bags of concrete and sacks of rice loaded on it.
 One guy even had a box of baby chicks.

 You can also take small speed boats to Tayrona.
 The boats leave from the town of Taganga to Cabo San Juan, the most popular place for staying inside the park.
 Taganga is just over a hill from Santa Marta.
 Check out our guide to Taganga if you want to spend a night there before or after your visit to Tayrona.

 The boats leave at approximately 9 a.m..
 The return trip leaves between 3 and 4 in the afternoon from Cabo San Juan.

 One word of warning: I normally enjoy boats, but I did not enjoy the boat from Tayrona to Taganga.
 Maybe it was just a particularly rough day, but we were bouncing around and I took lots of waves to the face.
-Soaking wet and with a sore butt (I’m pretty sure I bounced a foot in the air several times), I was happy when it was over.
+Soaking wet and with a sore butt (I’m pretty sure I was bouncing a foot in the air off my seat), I was happy when it was over.

 Still, I would strongly recommend avoiding the boat entirely, but if you’re on a tight schedule and the seas don’t look choppy, then it I guess it can save you quite a bit of time.
 Just be prepared for a bouncy ride.
 Also please note, that the cost of the boat does not include the park entry fee or mandatory insurance.
 You will have to pay for those things when you arrive.